igorline/slither_wiki/JSON-output.md

 - `description` (string): output of the slither
 - `elements`: (element array, see below): an array of relevant items for this finding which map to some source code.
   - NOTE: When writing a detector, the first element should be carefully chosen to represent the most significant portion of mapped code for the finding (the area of source on which external tooling should primarily focus for the issue).
-- `additional_info`: (OPTIONAL, any): Offers additional detector-specific information, does not always exist.
+- `additional_fields`: (OPTIONAL, any): Offers additional detector-specific information, does not always exist.

 ## Vulnerability Result Elements
 Each element found in `elements` above is of the form: